SabatinoMasala/artisan-dev/README.md

-# Dev scripts for Laravel
+# Add an 'artisan dev' command to Laravel

 Run multiple scripts in parallel from a single command, with integrated logging.